oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 In this architecture, the JavaScript code is first loaded from a static web host into the browser (A).
-The application then runs in the browser, and is considered a public client since it has no ability to be issued a client secret.
+The application then runs in the browser, and is considered a public client since it has no ability to maintain a client secret.

 The code in the browser then initiates the authorization code flow with the PKCE extension (described in {{authorization_code_flow}}) (B) above, and obtains an access token via a POST request (C).
-The JavaScript app is then responsible for storing the access token securely using appropriate browser APIs.
+The JavaScript app is then responsible for storing the access token (and optional refresh token) securely using appropriate browser APIs.

 When the JavaScript application in the browser wants to make a request to the Resource Server, it can include the access token in the request (D) and make the request directly.